 Q: What do I need to take an online course?

-Students interested in taking an online course need access to a computer connected to the Internet.
+Students interested in taking an online course need access to a computer that meets the minimum requirements, connected to the Internet.
+See this link for the minimum requirements.
 For a successful experience with online courses, students must be proficient computer users and must be disciplined, motivated, and self-directed.

 Q: Are online courses easier than on-campus classes?

 No. If anything, online courses are more difficult than on-campus classes because students do not have a built-in schedule for themselves.
 Students who do well in online courses are highly motivated and disciplined.
 They access their course site every day, or at least every other day, to keep up with their assignments.
 They also can tolerate learning in an environment where they are physically isolated from their teacher and classmates.

 Students who registered for an online course for the first time are required to complete the Student Canvas Orientation.